Tyrik630/beam.nvim/README.md

 ## How it works

-Press `,yi"` → Search for any string → Press Enter → The quotes at that location are yanked, and you're still where you started.
+Press `,yi"` or other text object → Search for any string → Press Enter → The quotes at that location are yanked, and you're still where you started.

 No jumping.
 No marks.
 No macros.
 Just pure efficiency.